neutrons/data_workflow/docs/developer/instruction/build.rst

     * [optional] purge the cached docker images with ``docker image prune``.
     * [optional] purge the cached containers with ``docker container prune``.
     * [optional] purge the cached volumes with ``docker volume prune``.
-    * move to the root of the clone repository to
+    * move to the root of the clone repository to (only needed to run unit :ref:`Running Tests` )
         * create a virtual environment with ``conda env create --file conda_environment.yml``.
         * activate the virtual environment with ``conda activate webmon``.
         * install the development dependencies with ``conda env update --file conda_development.yml``.